Good broth resurrects the dead.South African proverb

 - Stocks contain the minerals of bone, cartilage, marrow, and added vegetables and herbs in electrolyte form, which means they are very easy to assimilate.
 When acidic wine or vinegar is added during cooking, it helps to draw minerals into the broth, particularly magnesium, calcium, and potassium.

-- Broth also contains cartilage and collagen which have been proven to be excellent in the treatment of cancer, bone disorders, and rheumatoid arthritis.
+- Broth contains an excellent source of cartilage and collagen.
 Broth helped prevention and recovery from infectious diseases and was used in the treatment of colds and asthma by the 12the century physician Moses Maimonides.

 - Fish broth is thought to be good for virility because it is exceptionally rich in minerals, including iodine, which is found in seafood.
 Broth made using the heads of fish, which contain the thyroid glands, will also contain thyroid hormone and other substances that nourish our thyroid glands.
-As many as 40% of Americans, including babies and children, suffer from thyroid deficiency with symptoms like weight gain, susceptibility to infection, inability to concentrate, fatigue, and depression, so the importance of regularly incorporating healthy fish stock cannot be overstated.
+Regularly incorporating healthy fish stock cannot be overstated.

-- And of course, fish and meat stocks also allow us to make the most delicious soups, stews, braised meats, cooked beans, and whole grains, gravies, and sauces.
+- Lastly, fish and meat stocks allow us to make the most delicious soups, stews, braised meats, cooked beans, and whole grains, gravies, and sauces.
 So if health reasons are not enough, the flavor and pleasure gained from enjoying good stock certainly are!

 Bone Broth at The Elderberry